electorama/awt/docs/ux.md

   already appears in subsection titles.
 Keep "pairwise" terminology in URLs, prose, and places where it's the most descriptive term.
 - Deprecate the "wlt" abbreviation
-- Come up with a slick accordian view for elections with stupidly wide tables (e.g. /id/sf2024-mayor )
+- Come up with a slick accordion view for elections with stupidly wide tables (e.g. /id/sf2024-mayor )

 ### Step 7: URL hackability/stability/maintainability